trycourier/courier-ios/Docs/Inbox.md

 // The available messages the inbox has let inboxMessages = Courier.shared.inboxMessages

+Task {

     // Fetches the next page of messages try await Courier.shared.fetchNextPageOfMessages()

     // Reloads the inbox
     // Commonly used with pull to refresh try await Courier.shared.refreshInbox()

     // Reads / Unreads a message
-// Writes the update instantly and performs request in background try await Courier.shared.readMessage(messageId: "1-321...") try await Courier.shared.unreadMessage(messageId: "1-321...")
+    // Writes the update instantly and performs request in background try await Courier.shared.readMessage(messageId: "1-321...")
+    try await Courier.shared.unreadMessage(messageId: "1-321...")

     // Reads all the messages
     // Writes the update instantly and performs request in background try await Courier.shared.readAllInboxMessages()

+}
 ```